2010 Heartland Championship: Finals

+Lochore Cup

-The semi-finals began with controversy when West Coast Rugby Football Union were effectively expelled from the competition:
+The 2010 Lochore Cup semi-finals began with controversy when West Coast Rugby Football Union were effectively expelled from the competition:

+Wairarapa Bush and Buller progressed to the final by beating King Country and Horowhenua-Kapiti respectively.

+The Lochore Cup was won by Wairarapa Bush beating Buller 15-9 in the final.

+Meads Cup

 The Meads Cup semi-finals were won by North Otago and Whanganui, defeating Mid-Canterbury and Poverty Bay respectively.
-In the Lochore Cup, Wairarapa Bush and Buller progressed to the final by beating King Country and Horowhenua-Kapiti respectively.

 In the final of the Meads Cup, North Otago won the game 39–18 over Whanganui in the match on 30 October at Whitestone Contracting Stadium.

-The 2010 Lochore Cup was won 15–9 by Wairarapa Bush in the game against Buller.